History of Hezbollah: 2006 Lebanon War

 The 2006 Lebanon War, also called the 2006 Israel–Hezbollah War and known in Lebanon as the July War (حرب تموز) and in Israel as the Second Lebanon War (מלחמת לבנון השנייה), was a 34-day military conflict in Lebanon, northern Israel and the Golan Heights.
 The principal parties were Hezbollah paramilitary forces and the Israeli military.
 The conflict started on 12 July 2006, and continued until a United Nations-brokered ceasefire went into effect in the morning on 14 August 2006, though it formally ended on 8 September 2006 when Israel lifted its naval blockade of Lebanon.
 Due to unprecedented Iranian military support to Hezbollah before and during the war, some consider it the first round of the Iran–Israel proxy conflict, rather than a continuation of the Arab-Israeli conflict.
 On 11 August 2006, the United Nations Security Council unanimously approved UN Resolution 1701 in an effort to end the hostilities.
 The resolution, which was approved by both Lebanese and Israeli governments the following days, called for disarmament of Hezbollah, for withdrawal of Israel from Lebanon, and for the deployment of Lebanese soldiers and an enlarged United Nations Interim Force in Lebanon (UNIFIL) in the south.

 2008 unrest

 May 2008's crisis saw the worst sectarian fighting since Lebanon's civil war, with over 80 people killed and sections of West Beirut taken over by Hezbollah in a bid to push the Siniora government to give in to its demands.

 2009–2010

 In 2009, the United Nations special tribunal investigating the murder of former Lebanese prime minister Rafiq Al-Hariri reportedly found evidence linking Hezbollah to the murder.

 In October 2010, Hezbollah conducted a drill simulating a takeover of Lebanon – an operation which it threatened was to be carried out in the event that the international tribunal for the assassination of Hariri indicts Hezbollah.

 Syrian Civil War

 In the Syrian Civil War, Hezbollah supported the government of Bashar al-Assad.
 Though Hezbollah denied it for a time, this included direct military support.

+2023 Israel-Hezbollah conflict

+During the conflict many senior leaders and military commanders of Hezbollah have been targets of Israeli air strikes.